findas-pty-ltd/BYFN-simple/README.md

 ## Summary

-This repository aims to reduce the Hyperledger Fabric tutorial "Build Your First Netowrk" down to its simplest form and to maximuze the learning.
+This repository aims to reduce the Hyperledger Fabric tutorial "Build Your First Network" down to its simplest form and to maximuze the learning.
 This repository breaks down the Fabric tutorial into four levels of detail.

 1. The high level is the most simple and is called with `./byfn-simple.sh up`